NCERT Solutions Class 7 English Chapter 9 – Free PDF Download

 Question 2.
 Keeping pets helps us become more loving and tolerant.
 It also helps us respect life in any form.
 Do you agree?

 Answer: Yes, I do agree that keeping pets helps us become more loving and tolerant.
 When we have pets, we care for the animals more, we understand them better.
 It increases our tolerance of being around animals, as we are less fearful.
 It also helps us respect the various life forms.
 We get to know that every living being should be taken care of and loved.

 Question 3.
 Have you heard of the Society for Prevention of Cruelty to Animals (SPCA)?
 What do they do?

 Answer: Yes, I have heard of the Society for Prevention of Cruelty to Animals (SPCA).
 This is an organization that works towards the safeguarding of animals.
 It protects them from human’s cruel acts and poaching.

 At BYJU’S, students will also be able to access the sample papers and previous year question papers along with solutions.
-It will boost up revision of the entire syllabus and score good marks in the upcoming board exam.
+It will boost revision of the entire syllabus and help them score good marks in the upcoming board exam.